In focus: natural disasters in Australia

 In Australia, World Animal Protection led the National Advisory Committee for Animals in Emergencies.

-This was made up of members from industry, humanitarian and animal welfare organisations, national, state and local governments and the veterinary community.
+This was made up of industry members, humanitarian and animal welfare organisations, government and the veterinary community.

-The committee established the National Planning Principles for Animals in Disasters, which has been endorsed by heads of government responsible for emergency management and the animal welfare authorities at the national, state and territory level.
+The committee established the National Planning Principles for Animals in Disasters, which have been endorsed by heads of government responsible for emergency management and animal welfare authorities at the national, state and territory level.

-World Animal Protection is now working to encourage implementation of these principles around Australia so as to protect animals in disasters.
+World Animal Protection is now working to encourage communities and governments to put these principles in place around Australia, to make sure animals are accounted for in future disasters.

 Why do we help animals in disasters?

-Helping animals in a disaster reduces their distress and helps their communities.
-Many of the world’s poorest people are reliant on animals for their livelihoods.
+Helping animals in disasters reduces their distress and helps communities recover and rebuild.
+Many of the world’s poorest people rely on animals for their livelihoods.
 Pets are also valued as important companions in many cultures.

-However, due to lack of planning and preparation, pets are often injured, lost or killed in disasters.
-Lack of preparation for animal safety risks human lives when people attempt late retrieval of animals from homes or make panicked decisions in the face of a disaster.
+Sadly, pets are often injured, lost or killed in disasters due to lack of preparation.
+Forgetting to include animal safety in disaster plans can threaten human lives when people attempt to evacuate their animals at the last minute, or make panicked decisions in the face of a disaster.